-Framsticks command line interface is free.
-It is faster and simpler than the GUI (no overheads), and it is recommended, especially for long-term experiments.
+Framsticks command line interface is faster and simpler than the GUI (no overheads), and it is especially recommended for long-term experiments.
 It can also act as a server.

 To learn about command-line parameters, run frams -?